ably-labs/ably-postgres-connector/README.md

 );
 ```

-- Update the DB (if using docker-compose, then the DB config don't need any changes) & Ably credentials in the `config/default.json` file, you don't need to change the ablychannel config part if you're using the `users` table.
+- Update the database & Ably credentials in the `config/default.json` file.
+(You can skip this step if you are using `docker-compose`)

-- Running

-    Running the JS implementation
+- Option 1 - Run the test file using the commands below:

     ```
     npm i
     node test.js
     ```

-    Running the TS lib
+- Option 2 - Run the full library
     ```
     cd ts-proj
     npm i